-Manufactured housing loans are primarily comprised of secured floorplan loans issued by Triad Financial Services to finance dealer inventory.
-Floorplan loans are secured by first priority, fully perfected liens in the underlying manufactured housing units that are financed by Triad Financial Services.
-Triad is also the beneficiary of a manufacturer's repurchase guarantee on each financed unit.
+Floorplan loans are comprised entirely of secured loans issued by Triad Financial Services to finance dealer inventory.
+Floorplan loans are secured by first priority, fully perfected liens in the underlying units that are financed by Triad Financial Services.
+Triad Financial Services is also the beneficiary of a manufacturer's repurchase guarantee on each financed unit.